Call of Duty 3: American campaign

 In the American campaign, the player controls Private Nichols, a replacement for the 29th Infantry Division.
 The squad participates in the final offensive in the capture of Saint-Lô, where they meet Pfc.
 Salvadore Guzzo, a radio operator who becomes a part of the squad..
-Afterwards, the squad got transferred to the 90th Infantry Division as reinforcements to help secure Saint-Germain-sur-Sèves.
+Afterwards, the squad got transferred to the 90th Infantry Division as reinforcements to help secure Saint-Germain-sur-Sèves in heavy hedgerow fighting.

 The squad assaults Mayenne to capture its bridge before the Germans could destroy it.
 Private Huxley is wounded in the fighting, forcing Sergeant Frank McCullin to disarm the German bombs rigged to the bridge in his place, but is mortally wounded.
 Corporal Mike Dixon is promoted to Sergeant and assumes command.
 Shortly after, the squad is sent to clear out Forêt d'Écouves and to locate a company of combat engineers; a surviving engineer reveals that their supply depot was overrun.
 The squad recaptures the depot and destroys a German roadblock.
 They then aid in the liberation of a crossroads at Le Bourg-Saint-Léonard, trapping the remaining German forces by closing the Falaise Pocket, before being ordered to defend Chambois against those retreating.

-At Chambois, the American units hold off against the Germans.
+At Chambois, the American forces hold off against the Germans.
 Guzzo attempts to call for air support, but is wounded.
 Nichols and Dixon rescue him as air support arrives, but Dixon is shot and killed.
 Guzzo takes command and the squad fights through the rest of the town and hold off against the final attack as American reinforcements force the Germans to surrender.
 Two days later, Guzzo is promoted to Sergeant as the new squad later with Nichols and Huxley also promoted to Corporal.
 Four days later, Allied forces liberate Paris.